himadri111/saxs-docs-tutorial/docs/source/saxsrecon.rst

 Using this principle on SAXS data of the type shown in Figure :ref:`logichi`, we identify, for each voxel in the path, angular sectors where their contribution predominates in the sense described in :ref:`singlevoxel`.
 If this ratio exceeds :math:`\lambda_{sv}` over an angular sector equal to or greater than :math:`\chi_{ref}^{win}= 10^(\circ)` (denoted :python:`chiRefWindow`), the voxel is considered solvable independent of other voxels.

 This test is carried out in the function :python:`findChiWindow` within the :python:`analyseForSV` function.
+The parameters :python:`threshold_interference` and :python:`threshold_detection` denote respectively :math:`100(1-\lambda_{sv})` and the minimum absolute intensity level that the currently analysed voxel must have.
+By checking the second parameter, we avoid the condition where an extremely weak peak is being fitted at the tails of the total scattering.
+In practice, we expect this will be less of an issue for real data, where the presence of noise means that extremely weak voxels will not satisfy the :math:`r_{sv}>\lambda_{sv}` condition.

 .. code-block:: python